 All Hands and Hearts is an emergency response organization that deploys volunteers to disaster sites to help with cleaning, rebuilding homes and creating a long-term recovery plan.
-You can donate to its Hurricane Laura Relief fund or sign up to volunteer.
+You can donate to its Hurricane Laura and Delta Relief fund or sign up to volunteer.

 Mercy Chefs, which was founded after Hurricane Katrina, is providing meals to those affected by the storm.
 You may donate or sign up to be a volunteer on their website.

 GoFundMe has set up a dedicated page for all fund-raisers in support of Hurricane Laura and Delta victims, whether created by the impacted families themselves or other concerned citizens.

 You can donate to Family Promise, an organization helping to support those displaced or facing homelessness as a result of the storm.

 GlobalGiving has set up a fund to support people impacted by Hurricanes Laura and Delta in the form of emergency aid like food, water, medicine, and shelter.